Following the Gaze

 Matt and I have told this story to many audiences around the USA, as we’ve shared our thoughts on deafblind communication.
 We are quick to point out that this very simple and innocuous interaction happened naturally and easily; it’s something that we wouldn’t think twice about.
 What’s the big deal then?

-If we think about this from the perspective of a baby who comes into the world without intact vision and hearing, what might their experience of his dad’s buttons be?
+If you think about this from the perspective of a baby who comes into the world without intact vision and hearing, what might their experience of his dad’s buttons be?
 Would baby share the moment’s gaze with dad?
 Would there be mutual attention to his dad’s shiny button?
 Would there be a natural, back-and-forth flow to the conversation?
+Would there be an opportunity for a shared tactile exploration of the button or some other engaging item?

 Harmonious interaction is essential for healthy brain development.
 On a biological level, chemicals and hormones, like oxytocin and serotonin, are released in our brain, helping to promote feelings of mutual well-being and connection.